 Northern Ireland will stir your emotions.

-In Belfast, you’ll the hear the heartache and history of the ‘troubles’.
+In Belfast, you’ll hear the heartache and history of the ‘Troubles’.
 At Giant’s Causeway, you’ll encounter the uplifting natural splendour of the unusual coastal formations.
 And in the villages of Ballycastle and Glenarm, you’ll feel nostalgic for the lifestyles of a bygone era.

 No emotion is left unturned as you travel on this spirit-quenching journey through the tragedy, beauty, and passion of Northern Ireland.